MicrosoftDocs/memdocs/memdocs/intune/apps/vpp-apps-ios.md

 ## How are purchased apps licensed?
 Purchased apps can be assigned to groups using two types of licenses that Apple offers for iOS/iPadOS and macOS devices.

+> [!NOTE]
-Note: For device-licensed Vpp apps, the install and update must be handled through MDM channel only, i.e., users cannot go the store directly to manually install or update the app.
+> Device-licensed VPP apps must be installed and updated through the MDM channel only.
+Users cannot go the store directly to manually install or update a VPP app.

 | Action | Device Licensing | User Licensing |
 |------- | -----------------| ---------------|